Ycblue/TransMIL-DeepGraft/project_plan.md

     - (mixing in 10 slides from Aachen increases auc performance from 0.7 to 0.89)
 - AttentionMIL: WIP
 - Monai MIL: WIP

+# Figure Parts:

+- TransMIL:
+    * norm_rest:
+        * AUROC, PR-AUROC, ConfMatrix,
+        * GradCAM Slides of TopK Patients
+    * rej_rest:
+        * AUROC, PR-AUROC, ConfMatrix,
+        * GradCAM Slides of TopK Patients
+    * norm_rej_rest:
+        * AUROC, PR-AUROC, ConfMatrix,
+        * GradCAM Slides of TopK Patients

+# Future Ideas:

+- merge with segmentation models (let model only see glomerulus in WSI?)
+- cam guided loss (for example focus on glomerulus structures)
+- use cTransPath or other feature extractors?
+- are end to end methods better than Feature Extractor + Pooling?
+- rejections: multilabel problem?
+    - separately train two models for TCMR and ABMR each.
+Use Mixed in both datasets as positive?